devagitisari/GiantoDentalLab-AppMobile/README.md

 - **Firebase** for authentication, real-time database, and cloud storage
 - **Cloudinary** for image uploads (if applicable)

-Author by
-Deva Gitisari
-Nayla Natania Putri
-Restu Putri Nisrina
+Author by Deva Gitisari, Nayla Natania Putri & Restu Putri Nisrina